Nursing Home Sepsis

 If your loved one developed sepsis while staying in a nursing home, you may have a valid nursing home abuse claim.

-This means that the nursing home could be responsible for the economic and non-economic damages like medical bills from the Medicaid services, out-of-pocket expenses (including hospital transfers), and pain and suffering from the emotional distress of the medical malpractice case, etc.
+This means that the nursing home could be responsible for the economic and non-economic damages like medical bills from the Medicaid services, out-of-pocket expenses (including hospital transfers), pain and suffering from the emotional distress of the medical malpractice case, etc.

 To learn more about how our Chicago nursing home abuse lawyers can help your family during this trying time, call 312-321-1111 for a free case evaluation.

-Contact an Experienced Chicago Nursing Home Abuse Lawyer from Curcio Law Offices
+Experienced Chicago Nursing Home Abuse Lawyer

 Severe sepsis in nursing homes goes hand in hand with nursing home abuse.
 If your family member or loved one has continual problems with underlying health conditions like pressure ulcers, UTIs, or open wounds in a Chicago nursing home, time is of the essence!